 Like financial investors, the intent and strategies of human capitalist investors comes in a variety of flavors.
 You have your short-term and long-term investors, high yield (risk) and growth-oriented investors, and perhaps even an argument for day-traders.
 Which investors do you want?
 How do you attract and retain those investors?
 Like any corporation raising and retaining financial capital, it is important to have a clear view of who you are and what type of investor best fits your needs.
 There are countless products and services, case studies, and seminars hawking approaches to building employment branding and employment value propositions.
 In reality, you need look no further than your Investor Relations team to find the best strategies for attracting and retaining critical talent.

-Wanted to learn more about how to attract the human capital investors your company needs?
+You may also want to read An Annual Plan to Showcase HR as an Investment, Not a Cost.
+Want to learn more about how to attract the human capital investors your company needs?
 Pre-order our new book: Talent Valuation: Accelerate Market Capitalization through Your Most Important Asset.